Ancient87/mythical-mysfits-eks/workshop-1-k8s/README-EKS.md

     This command needs to be run in the same directory where your Dockerfile is. **Note the trailing period** which tells the build command to look in the current directory for the Dockerfile.

+    Note: Make sure you're in the right directory when you do this
     <pre>
     $ docker build -t monolith-service .
     </pre>